Mono Lake (South Tufa Trail)

 Nearest Bathrooms: at the trailhead (no plumbing)

 Nearest Snacks: Try the fab Whoa Nellie Deli at the intersection of the Tioga Road and Highway 395, 10 miles (16 km) northwest of the trailhead.
-Foodies everywhere agree that you'll never find a finer restaurant inside a Mobil gas station that has a 20-foot trapeze swinging in the breeze beside it.
+Foodies everywhere agree that you'll never find a finer restaurant inside a Mobil gas station that used to have a 20-foot trapeze swinging in the breeze beside it.
 It's also got outside seating with views of Mono Lake.

 Getting There: The trail is along the south shore of Mono Lake, roughly 22 miles from Yosemite's eastern entrance: